DeepLabCut/DeepLabCut/docs/recipes/installTips.md

 conda env create -f DEEPLABCUT_M1.yaml
 ```

-(4) Finally, activate your environment and launch DLC.
-The GUI will open!
+(4) Finally, activate your environment and to launch DLC with the GUI

 ```bash
 conda activate DEEPLABCUT_M1
 python -m deeplabcut
 ```

+The GUI will open.
+Of course, you can also run DeepLabCut in headless mode.

 ## How to confirm that your GPU is being used by DeepLabCut